This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 $ docker run -d -p 9411:9411 \ -e STORAGE_TYPE=stackdriver \ -e GOOGLE_APPLICATION_CREDENTIALS=/root/.gcp/credentials.json \ -e STACKDRIVER_PROJECT_ID=your_project \ -v $HOME/.gcp:/root/.gcp:ro \ openzipkin/zipkin-gcp

-If you are running this container within the Google Cloud Platform (such as on a Compute Engine instance or Google Kubernetes Engine cluster), it will automatically capture the environment's default credentials and will attempt to send traces to Stackdriver Trace.
+If you are running this container within the Google Cloud, such as on a Compute Engine instance or Google Kubernetes Engine cluster, the environment's default credentials are automatically captured and traces are automatically sent to Cloud Trace.

-If you would like to build and run the collector outside of GCP, such as on a physical server running on-premises:
+If you would like to build and run the collector outside of Google Cloud, such as on a physical server running on-premises, complete the following steps:

 Create or select a project

-A billing account is not required, as the collector will not be running on Google resources.
+A billing account isn't required because the collector isn't running on Google Cloud.

 Create a service account

-To allow your service to authenticate to the Stackdriver Trace API:
+To allow your service to authenticate to the Cloud Trace API:

 - Create a service account.